clarissa-flores/portfolio98/src/content/blog/why-windows-98.md

 This redesign became my way of reconnecting with that girl — the one who was curious, playful, messy, excited, and stubborn enough to teach herself how the internet worked just because.

-<h2>Why Windows 98?</h2>

-Windows 98 is more than a nostalgic UI — it represents the beginning of an era of exploration for so many millennials.
-For me, it represents:

-🖥️ Discovery
-The first time I learned how computers think.

-🎨 Customization
-The joy of changing wallpapers, dragging icons, and making things feel personal.

-💡 Creativity Without Rules
-Before design systems, before style guides, before “best practices,” there was just “What happens if I try this?”

-🤓 The Start of My Coding Story
-My first HTML lines lived in Notepad.
-My first CSS experiments were… chaotic.
-But they were mine.

-Bringing that visual style into my modern portfolio allowed me to bridge who I am today — a professional developer — with the kid who fell in love with making things on a screen.

 <h2>A Portfolio That Feels Like Me Again</h2>

 I didn’t want another minimalist portfolio with a hero section and a grid of projects.